 In June 2018, international media reported on protests surrounding the gang rape of at least 41 women and girls in the city of Iranshahr, a predominantly Baluchi province.
-The regime allegedly sought to deny the cases, in which some of the perpetrators allegedly had ties to Iranian security forces.
+The regime allegedly sought to deny the cases, in which some of the perpetrators reportedly had ties to Iranian security forces.
 Online activists who sought to publicize the situation on social media faced harassment and arrest for their activities.

 Under Iranian law, girls may be legally married at 13 years old (compared with 15 for boys), or even younger if their respective fathers or grandfathers agree and a judge assents.
 Regime figures reveal over 40,000 registered marriages of children in Iran—including over 300 girls under age 14—and the United Nations has expressed concern about the increasing number of marriages of girls 10 or younger.

-In an effort to push back against international criticism, the Statistical Center of Iran recently published a report arguing that the average age of marriage for both men and women increased by 39 months during the past four decades.
-In recent years, there have been efforts by women lawmakers to increase the age of marriage, but they have languished in parliament, despite endorsement by some leading clerics like Ayatollah Nasser Makarem Shirazi.
+In recent years, there have been efforts by women lawmakers to raise the age of marriage, but they have languished in parliament, despite endorsement by some leading clerics like Ayatollah Nasser Makarem Shirazi.

 Iranian family law also increases women’s exposure to prosecution for adultery.
 Men are allowed to have up to four wives and an unlimited number of “temporary wives,” while a woman is limited to one husband, and divorces are far easier to obtain for men than for women.
 Husbands need not cite a reason for divorce, while wives are only entitled to divorces if their husbands sign contracts to that effect; cannot provide for their families; have otherwise violated their marriage contracts; or are impotent, insane, or addicted to drugs.